Largan Precision to add 4,500 jobs in Taiwan -CEO

-TAIPEI, June 14 Largan Precision, a smartphone camera lens producer, plans to double the number of its employees in Taiwan, Chief Executive Adam Lin said on Wednesday.
+TAIPEI, June 14 (Reuters) - Largan Precision, a smartphone camera lens producer, plans to double the number of its employees in Taiwan, Chief Executive Adam Lin said on Wednesday.

 Lin did not give a timeframe for the planned increase, but said the company would add around 4,500 employees in Taiwan, where it now employs around 4,000 people.